DataDog/integrations-core/docs/dev/marketplace_offering.md

 ## Explore learning resources

-Once you've joined the Technology Partners track and requested a sandbox account, you can start learning about developing offerings by:
+Once you've joined the Technology Partner track and requested a sandbox account, you can start learning about developing offerings by:

 * Completing the on-demand [**Introduction to Datadog Integrations**][8] course on the [Datadog Learning Center][9].
-* Reading the documentation about setting up an [OAuth 2.0 client][11] for Agent-based or API-based integrations and Datadog Apps.
+* Reading the documentation about setting up an [OAuth 2.0 client][11] for API-based integrations.

 ### Request access to Marketplace